PostHog/posthog.com/contents/founders/measure-product-market-fit.md

 After the initial survey, Superhuman created a four-step process to convert the 52% and doubled-down on what the 22% loved.

-1. **Segmenting users:** They assigned personas to everyone who responded (e.g. founder, engineer, customer success) and created a cohort of those who appeared in the 22%.
+1. **Segmenting users:** They assigned [user personas](/product-engineers/how-to-create-user-personas) to everyone who responded (e.g. founder, engineer, customer success) and created a cohort of those who appeared in the 22%.
 In this cohort, 32% of people responded "very disappointed", and they created a more detailed Ideal Customer Profile based on these users.

 2. **Gathering feedback:** They analyzed feedback from "on-the-fence" users, and asked "how can we improve Superhuman for you?"
 They ignored users who answered "not disappointed".
 The most common thing the on-the-fence users wanted?
 A mobile app.
 They did the same for their strong supporters.